Raw nuts are one food that everyone seems to agree are very healthy to eat!

 These inhibitors can also cause digestive distress if many raw nuts are consumed.
 For some people, even a few raw nuts cause digestive distress.
 Sometimes, eating plain raw nuts can cause a rash around the mouth.

-Deactivation of these inhibitors can be accomplished through sprouting or soaking the raw nuts in salt water for a few hours and then drying in a warm (not hot) oven or dehydrator is all that is required.
+Deactivation of the anti-nutrients in all nuts is accomplished through sprouting or soaking.
+Soaking raw nuts in saltwater for a few hours and then drying in a warm (not hot) oven or dehydrator is all that is required.

-According to Nourishing Traditions Cookbook, soaking and drying of raw nuts mimics the careful and wise practice of the Aztecs, who soaked seeds in salt water and then dried them in the sun before grinding into flour or eating them whole.
+According to Nourishing Traditions Cookbook, soaking and drying of raw nuts mimic the wise practice of the Aztecs.
+This culture soaked pumpkin seeds in brine and then dried them in the sun before grinding into flour or eating them whole.

-This method is particularly helpful if you find raw nuts to be a bit irritating to your stomach or mouth.
-My own husband eats properly soaked/dried raw nuts with no problems whatsoever, whereas raw nuts not traditionally prepared cause him digestive issues and sometimes irritation around the mouth.
+Soaking nuts is a particularly helpful practice if you find raw nuts irritating to your stomach or mouth.
+My husband can eat soaked raw nuts with no problem.
+If he eats unsoaked raw nuts, however, he frequently experiences digestive issues and sometimes irritation around the mouth.